 - All Dent participants will be given a 24/7 path for contacting Advocates.
 If you or someone else needs escalation support, don’t hesitate to contact an Advocate.

 In the case of any emergency, please call 911 first and then immediately contact a Dent Advocate for guidance and support.

 The enrichment we gain from the Dent experience grows from a diversity of voices and experiences that help us challenge our assumptions about the world and its potential.

 Everyone at Dent is a full and equal participant in the learning and sharing that makes Dent unique.
-In fact, everyone at Dent is encouraged to expand their definition of community by connecting with curiosity, openness, and respect with Denters whose backgrounds and life experiences may differ from their own.
+In fact, everyone at Dent is encouraged to expand their definition of community by connecting with curiosity, openness, and respect with Denters whose backgrounds and life experiences may differ from their own, including politically.

 As a place where walls are broken down and lasting bridges are built, Dent has zero tolerance for any communication or action that leaves any member feeling disrespected, discriminated against, excluded, or treated differently because of their identity, or any attribute or characteristic.
 Anyone who witnesses or experiences any deviation from our value of full inclusion is expected to escalate their concern using the paths outlined below.

 Dent Advocates are on hand to provide support at any point when a Dent value might be at risk of violation or compromise:

 - Everett Harper